 Sustainability is the need of the hour and this online architecture course by Prof. Rob Fleming is a comprehensive dive into the subject.
 Starting with an understanding of the motivation, principles, and context of sustainable design, the course covers an objective understanding of various rating systems and the know-how of building such structures in a tight economic scenario.

-Further, students can explore green construction practices which produce highly functional architectural output.
+Further, students can explore green construction practices that produce highly functional architectural output.
 This course follows in the steps of another course which would bode well for students to take i.e., Principles of Sustainable Design.

 This course might seem like it is for beginners of architecture.
-However, this online architecture course aims at reviewing architectural fundamentals through the lens of some of the most historical buildings in the world.
+However, this online architecture course aims at reviewing architectural fundamentals through the lens of some of the most historic buildings in the world.
 Conducted by a panel of respected professors from Harvard University, The Architectural Imagination dips into the most intrinsic cultural value of a place and teaches one, how to express it through buildings and structures.

 Throughout the course, students are exposed to perspective drawing, architectural typology, architectural technology and architecture’s relationship with historical and social contexts.